corrupteddrive/Contact/README.md

   <summary>PGP Key</summary>
   <br>

-Do not trust any other keys, whether they be on a keyserver or otherwise.
+Do not trust any other keys.
 This is my *only* key.

 [Click here if you want to import using a file instead](https://raw.githubusercontent.com/corrupteddrive/corrupteddrive/main/assets/31C692AFC08AA9170F8EE49668875AC481232F80.asc)
 ~~~~~~~~~~~~~~~~~~~~~